gto76/python-cheatsheet/README.md

 <set>.union(<set>)
 <set>.intersection(<set>)
 <set>.difference(<set>)
+frozenset()  # Is hashable and can be used as a key in dictionary.
 ```
-#### Frozenset — Is hashable and can be used as a key in dictionary.

 Range